ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 audit, anomaly detection, record maintenance and/or trending reports (logging).
-The network operator may also want a policy by which full access is only granted to devices that meet some definition of hygiene, and so wants to get claims about such information and verify its validity.
+The network operator may also want a policy by which full access is only granted to devices that meet some definition of hygiene, and so wants to get Claims about such information and verify its validity.
 Remote attestation is desired to prevent vulnerable or compromised devices from getting access to the network and potentially